GhostDC/CStrike/readme.md

-##CounterStrike:GlobalOffensive Unreal Engine 4 Remake
+##CounterStrike:GlobalOffensive in Unreal Engine 4

-This project is just personal proejct just want CSGO prot to Source 2 as soon as possible
+This project is just personal proejct

+just want CSGO prot to Source 2 as soon as possible
 - ToDo:
   - Player